How to Become an LPN: 5 Steps to Earning Your Scrubs

 Step 3: Complete your nursing program

 Admittedly, this is a more time-consuming step than the others on this list.
 While it’s definitely going to take a strong effort from you, remember that an LPN program can be completed in as few as 12 months.2 This time may be spent in class, in clinicals or online, depending on the program you choose.

 You’ll learn the ins and outs of providing direct patient care in a variety of healthcare settings.
-Many programs, such as Rasmussen College, have NCLEX preparation built right into the curriculum, which helps prepare you to pass the exam as soon as you graduate.
+Many programs, such as Rasmussen University, have NCLEX preparation built right into the curriculum, which helps prepare you to pass the exam as soon as you graduate.

 Tip: Worried about managing it all?
 Check out our article “7 Expert Tips to Survive Stress and Get Through Nursing School.

 Where passing the TEAS exam gives you the green light to enroll in nursing school, passing the NCLEX exam qualifies you to start actually practicing as a nurse.
 It is basically a post-graduation final exam.
 Your experience in school will prepare you to pass this test, but you may want to take some extra time to study up once you graduate.

 Taking the NCLEX exam may seem like a long time away at the moment, but knowing what lies ahead will help keep you focused while completing your nursing program.
 Remember, all of that studying and training means nothing until you pass the exam.

 Tip: Learn from experience—our article “Nurses Share 8 NCLEX Tips that Helped Them Excel on Exam Day” will help you prepare for this crucial test.